Firebase News #11 🔥 🔥 🔥

 It has been a while since we had and update on Firebase (like over 6 months), but there is a lot of fun stuff happening and the Firebase team has released some amazing new features.

 On our side, we’re going strong with our API-first platform Ayrshare for all you social media API needs.
 Basically, with a few lines of code, you can schedule posts to either your company's or your users' social media accounts.

 Now onto the show…

 That is all for this week and I’ll try to get back on a regular publishing cadence.
-Also, don’t forget to check out Ayrshare if you want to publish to social networks from a backend system via APIs.
+Also, don’t forget to check out Ayrshare’s Business Plan if you want to publish to social networks from your app’s backend system via APIs.